PA Contractor #8981

 Where do I get design ideas?

-With the multitude of design options that stamped concrete offers, finding a perfect pattern and color scheme can often be challenging, but well worth your time and effort.
-It is important to chose a look that harmonizes with the setting and will appeal to you 10 years down the road.
+With the multitude of design options that stamped concrete offers, finding a perfect pattern and color scheme can often be challenging, but it is well worth your time and effort.
+It is important to choose a look that harmonizes with the setting and will appeal to you 10 years down the road.
 Here are some resources for good design ideas and tips for narrowing down your options:

-Visit our websites gallery or visit the Concrete Network Photo Gallery to view a vast array of different pattern and color combos.
-This will help pin point a patter and color combo that appeals to you.
+Visit our website’s gallery or visit the Concrete Network Photo Gallery to view a vast array of different patterns and color combos.
+This will help pinpoint a pattern and color combo that appeals to you.
 Also, browse through the brochures located on our website such as Matcrete, Davis Colors, and Brickform.

-Get inspiration from your surrounding landscape and architectural style of your home.
-Choose color tones that compliment the roof, exterior façade and other structural elements of your home.
+Get inspiration from your surrounding landscape and the architectural style of your home.
+Choose color tones that complement the roof, exterior façade and other structural elements of your home.

 Consult with one of our employees, or a landscape designer.
 We specialize in seeing the big picture and can provide you with ideas, drawings, and references so you do not have to rely on imagination alone.

-Attend you local home show expos, or set up a free estimate with our office so that DanTam can provide you with our thoughts and ideas.
-Also, visit our gallery to see view color combination and patterns previous customers have used.
+Attend your local home show expos, or set up a free estimate with our office so that DanTam can provide you with our thoughts and ideas.
+Also, visit our gallery to view color combinations and patterns previous customers have used.

 How much does stamped concrete cost?

-The price of stamped concrete can vary widely, depending on the price for materials, labor, and the complexity of the job.
+The price of stamped concrete can vary widely, depending on the price of materials, labor, and the complexity of the job.
 While stamped concrete may exceed the cost of asphalt or regular concrete, it is competitive or even less than that of natural stone or pavers.
-In the long run, stamped concrete is more cost effective then natural stone or pavers.
+In the long run, stamped concrete is more cost-effective than natural stone or pavers.
 The only cost after installation is a recommended protective reseal every 3-4 years.

 Will stamped concrete increase the value of a house?